What is Bridging Histories?

-Our aim is to take you on a journey, from sharing personal experience, to uncovering history, to creating positive change for the future.
+Our 6 activities will take you on a journey, from sharing personal experience through recipes and poems, to uncovering street and family history, to creating positive change for the future.
+Please share what you make with us and we will add it to our online gallery.

-We’re kicking things off in Bristol in Summer 2021, but we hope people will run with this project globally, and eventually join in with Bridging Histories activities in cities and towns all over the world.
+We hope this project will grow globally, so that eventually we see Bridging Histories activities in cities and towns all over the world.

 If you would like to be a Bridging Histories partner, please contact us at email@example.com